shreeaastha14/Atuls-life/README.md

 # Atuls-life
-this is about Atul habbits
+this is about Atul habbits and he is very particular about is health